rudin-jiang/QuantumChemistryCpp/README.md

 ## Feedback
 * Ask a question where you don't understand
-* Spot incorrect or incomprehensible expressions
+* Rephrase ambiguous expressions
 * Submit bugs and improve the quality of code
 * Make a suggestion for improving the document

-In any of the above situations, you can contact me via [email](mailto:rudin.jiang@gmail.com).
+When any of the above situations were encountered, contact me via [email](mailto:rudin.jiang@gmail.com).
 I would greatly appreciate receiving any suggestions that readers may have for improving the document.

 ## Table of contents
 - [Project #01](https://github.com/rudin-jiang/QuantumChemistryCpp/tree/master/Project%2301): Something about C++ Programming.